Are you having doubts hiring an electrostatic disinfecting service provider for your commercial property?

 Q: What are the main benefits of electrostatic disinfectant?

-Servi-Tek Facility Solutions is the leading electrostatic disinfection service provider.
+Servi-Tek Facility Solutions is a leading electrostatic disinfection service provider.
+We deploy an experienced staff that is equipped with top-of-the-line equipment and products.